ipkpjersi/SimpleSpyLogger/README.md

 A **multi-source** chat logger with a satirical project name.
 A small Laravel + MySQL app exposes a single ingest API; one or more clients ("agents") POST messages to it from whatever service they can see.
-The first agent is a BetterDiscord plugin; Twitter and RSCPlus agents are sketched below.
+The first agent is a BetterDiscord plugin; RSCPlus and other agents are sketched below.

 ```
 SimpleSpyLogger/